ThatsVie/atlas-web_front_end/developer_tools/README.md

 Use Developer Tools to remove the "cake" box div from the Portfolio section.

 Document the change by taking and saving a screenshot as 5-deleted_elements.png.

+### Task 6: Identifying CSS Source for Styling

+Determine the source file of the CSS property for an element using Developer Tools.

+Steps involve selecting the h2 tag with the text "ABOUT" and inspecting its margin-bottom property in the 'Computed' tab of Developer Tools to identify the source CSS file.

+Documented in `6-declaration_file`